Unpackerr/unpackerr/README.md

 Unpackerr can execute commands (or scripts) before and after an archive extraction.
 The only thing required is a command.
 Name is optional, and used in logs only.
 Setting `shell` to `true` executes your command after `/bin/sh -c`.
-All extraction data is passed to the command using environment variables, see example below.
-Try `/usr/bin/env` as an example command to see what variables are available.

 |Config Name|Variable Name|Default / Note|
 |---|---|---|